Recursive Models for Long-Horizon Reasoning

 \paragraph{Correctness.} By structural induction on the computation tree: \begin{itemize}[leftmargin=*, topsep=2pt, itemsep=1pt] \item \emph{Base case:} If $c$ is halting, $\mathsf{EVAL}(c)$ returns $1$ iff $c \in Q_{\mathrm{acc}}$, which equals $\mathsf{Win}(c)$ by definition. \item \emph{Inductive step:} If $c$ is non-halting, by IH, $b_i = \mathsf{EVAL}(\mathsf{STEP}(c,i)) = \mathsf{Win}(\mathrm{Succ}_i(c))$ for $i \in \{0,1\}$.
 Then $\mathsf{COMB}(c,b_0,b_1)$ computes the correct AND/OR combination based on $\mathsf{TYPE}(c)$, matching the definition of $\mathsf{Win}(c)$. \end{itemize} Thus $\mathsf{EVAL}(c_{\mathrm{start}}(x)) = \mathsf{Win}(c_{\mathrm{start}}(x))$, correctly deciding whether $A$ accepts $x$.

 \paragraph{Resource analysis.} Each recursive frame stores the configuration encoding $\mathsf{Embed}(c)$ ($O(S(n))$ tokens), the returned bits $b_0, b_1$ ($O(1)$ bits), and call/return delimiters ($O(1)$ tokens), yielding local space $O(S(n))$ per context.
+The generated call payloads $\mathsf{Embed}(c_i)$ also have length $O(S(n))$, and return payloads have length $O(1)$, so the transient rollout stacks satisfy the same local-space bound.
 For recursion depth, an ATM using $O(S(n))$ space has at most $2^{O(S(n))}$ distinct configurations (finite control $\times$ head position $\times$ tape contents).
 Because $A$ is a decider, the configuration graph is acyclic---a cycle would induce an infinite branch.
 Hence the maximum recursion depth is bounded by the number of reachable configurations: $2^{O(S(n))}$.